Uber and Lyft Accidents in New Mexico

 If you’ve been hurt in an accident, medical expenses can add up quickly and become overwhelming.
 But if you can’t work because of your injuries, there is less income coming in.
 Many people wonder how they are going to pay the bills.

 If the negligence of an Uber or Lyft driver caused the collision, you shouldn’t have to pay.
 But recovering compensation can be challenging.
+Insurance companies may dispute your Uber or Lyft accident claim.
+An experienced rideshare accident lawyer can help.

 Who pays for damages after an Uber or Lyft accident?